A Practitioner's Journey to Building Enterprise Change Capability

-I had done change management at the large-project level but never at an enterprise-wide level.
+I had done change management at the project level with very large projects, but never at an enterprise level.
 I knew how to do projects.
 I knew how to educate.
 But because change management was such a new concept at Vulcan, I needed someone to bounce ideas off of.
 I needed a strategic partner.

 How do I start to create that larger coalition?
 How do I evaluate that we've made progress?
 At the project level, you realize some benefits and have some metrics for adoption and usage.
 But when you’re talking about company-wide change in an organization that is almost 12 different companies combined into one, every department would be evaluated very differently.

 When I came across Prosci’s Maturity Model Audit, it really helped shape my next steps and still does.
 It enables me to break down work streams into bite-sized chunks and find the appropriate strategic partners to help in each work stream, as well as the different sponsors necessary.

 For example, HR is one of change management's strongest advocates at Vulcan, especially for coaching and mentoring all levels of leadership, building the coalition, and selling change management.
 They were integral to socialization of change management, which is one of the five capabilities you evaluate and build in change management maturity.
 Getting the focus and discipline from Prosci enabled me to break apart all the workstreams, organize my team, make meetings much more efficient, and make sure we were able to come out with a strategic initiative for all five capability areas.

 Now that you have earned your Advanced Deployment Leader Certification, what would you tell someone who is considering the same commitment in their practitioner journey?